colts70/The-Sematic-Stack/README.md

 # 🌐 The Semantic Web Stack
 “A modern implementation map of Tim Berners-Lee’s Semantic Web vision — built for AI.”
 “This is the first publicly released, installable deterministic first-hop semantic layer for the web, designed explicitly for AI grounding”

+“DFH/SFH defines semantic intent, not factual correctness; downstream systems may accept, reject, weight, or override declarations according to their own trust, safety, and policy models.”

 No other system simultaneously provides:

 A deterministic semantic starting point